artofcodelabs/rdux/README.md

 **Key Features**

 * **Audit Logging** 👉 Rdux stores sanitized input data, the name of module or class (action performer) responsible for processing them, processing results, and additional metadata in the database.
-* **Model Representation** 👉 Before action is executed it gets stored in the database through the `Rdux::Action` model. `Rdux::Action` is converted to the `Rdux::FailedAction` when it fails.
-These models can be nested, allowing for complex action structures.
+* **Model Representation** 👉 Before action is executed it gets stored in the database through the `Rdux::Action` model.
+This model can be nested, allowing for complex action structures.
-* **Revert and Retry** 👉 `Rdux::Action` can be reverted. `Rdux::FailedAction` retains the input data and processing results necessary for implementing custom mechanisms to retry failed actions.
-* **Exception Handling and Recovery** 👉 Rdux automatically creates a `Rdux::FailedAction` when an exception occurs during action execution.
-It retains the `up_payload` and allows you to capture additional data using `opts[:up_result]`, ensuring all necessary information is available for retrying the action.
+* **Exception Handling and Recovery** 👉 Rdux automatically creates a `Rdux::Action` record when an exception occurs during action execution.
+It retains the `payload` and allows you to capture additional data using `opts[:result]`, ensuring all necessary information is available for retrying the action.
 * **Metadata** 👉 Metadata can include the ID of the authenticated resource responsible for performing a given action, as well as resource IDs from external systems related to the action.
 This creates a clear audit trail of who executed each action and on whose behalf.
-* **Streams** 👉 Rdux enables the identification of action chains (streams) by utilizing resource IDs stored in metadata.
-This makes it easy to query and track related actions.

 Rdux is designed to integrate seamlessly with your existing Rails application, offering a straightforward and powerful solution for managing and auditing key actions.